rizal-rovins/learn-pyspark/README.md

 ### Guidelines

 * Keep the format consistent with existing tutorials.
+* Use **kebab-case** for file names.
+Example: `handling-nulls.md`, `window-functions-lead-lag.md`
 * No title is required in the beginning of the tutorial md.
-Refer the existing files.
+The page title is handled by the website.
 * Do not use emojis in the content (only in some places where it may be relevant).
 * Use clear section headers (`##`) and code blocks where needed.
 * Prefer concise explanations over long paragraphs.
 * Ensure code examples are runnable and formatted properly.

+### Before submitting a PR

+* Ensure markdown renders correctly.
+* Check for consistent formatting with existing tutorials.
+* Run and validate all code snippets.

 ---